 All summer program participants are required to abide by University parking regulations while on campus.
 Use of a motor vehicle during the program is not allowed.
 Under no circumstance is a participant allowed to ride in any vehicle, for the duration of their stay in the program, unless approved by program staff for program-related activities or emergencies.
 Camp personnel at their discretion can collect keys at the start of the program and secure them in a responsible fashion until they are returned to the participant at the end of the camp session.

 Property Damage and/or Vandalism

-Participants may not engage in any sexual activity during the Program.
-Violation of this policy may result in immediately dismissal from the program.
+Participants may not engage in any sexual activity during the program.
+Violation of this policy may result in immediate dismissal from the program.

-Quinnipiac is a smoke free campus.
-Tobacco, in any form, electronic cigarette or vaping device use is prohibited.
+Quinnipiac is a smoke-free campus.
+Tobacco in any form, electronic cigarettes or vaping devices are prohibited.
 Participants found in possession of tobacco or vaping devices will be subject to disciplinary action.